dainyl/hyperledger-fabric-invoke-go/README.md

 }

 func myHandler(stub shim.ChaincodeStubInterface, args []string) pb.Response {
-    // retrieve the timestamp from the Context.
+    // retrieve the timestamp from the context.
 A type assertion is required
-    // to convert from interface{} to time.Time ts := router.Context["timestamp"].(time.Time)
+    // to convert from interface{} to time.Time ts := router.GetContext(stub)["timestamp"].(time.Time)

     // use timestamp in handler logic